 We want to help you achieve your goals.
 Check out our site for more details on the structure of the program and all the ways we support our fellows.
 Be sure to check out our fellow bios for some examples of how UCSF is working to support the future leaders in pulmonary and critical care medicine.

 Clinical and Translational Research: Fellows on this path usually take additional coursework in clinical trial design and advanced statistics.
 Some will choose to obtain a Master’s degree.
 The program will cover tuition costs for these courses.
 This is most popular pathway in the program.

 Global Health: Global Health research funding at UCSF has grown more than 30% per year since 2012 and in 2016 global health research funding exceeded 130 million dollars.
 Programs within the division include several tuberculosis and HIV programs in Africa and Southeast Asia.

 Basic Research: Fellows in this pathway pursue mentored research within the pulmonary division or with a mentor from the UCSF community.
 UCSF has an unsurpassed record of success in training fellows in this pathway.
 Applicants from groups under included in medicine who wish to pursue careers in basic science are eligible for consideration for additional research funding during their post-ACGME fellowship period (year 4-5).

-Clinical Educator: The objective of this pathway is to train fellows to do education research or obtain a faculty position with a substantial amount of teaching.
+Clinician Educator: The objective of this pathway is to train fellows to do education research or obtain a faculty position with a substantial amount of teaching.
 Fellows in this pathway take coursework and complete projects in health professions education.
 Some will pursue a Master’s degree.
 The program will cover tuition costs for these courses.